 — — —

 (1) During the Buddha’s fifth week of meditation he sat under a banyan tree.
-Three of the evil god Mara’s daughters (named Pleasure, Restlessness, and Desire) danced seductively, but they were unable to disrupt the Buddha’s thoughts.
+Three of the demon god Mara’s daughters (named Pleasure, Restlessness, and Desire) danced seductively, but they were unable to disrupt the Buddha’s thoughts.

 (2) During the Buddha’s final week of meditation, two travelling merchants, Tapassu and Bhalluka, passed by the Bodhi tree and, having been told by a god that there was an enlightened being there, gave the Buddha barley porridge and honey combs.
 But the Buddha hadn’t eaten in the past seven weeks and had no alms bowl to receive the food.